-Your lifestyle has a significant effect on your health.
-If you are predominantly sedentary, your doctor may recommend getting more exercise to lower your risk of obesity, heart disease, and other conditions.
-Starting off small and making incremental changes to your lifestyle can make a world of difference.
+Your everyday habits can have a significant effect on your health.
+If you sit too much, your doctor may recommend more exercise to lower your risk of obesity, heart disease, and other conditions.
+Starting small and making incremental changes to your lifestyle can make a world of difference.

 It's important to be as honest and forthcoming as possible with your primary-care physician.
 Even if you are embarrassed to ask a question, chances are she's heard it before.
 Just remember that she isn't there to judge you; she's there to help you get -- and stay -- healthy.